alexsaavedraa/Exploration-Of-Genetic-Algorithm-Efficiency/README.md

 # Exploration-Of-Genetic-Algorithm-Efficiency
 ![image](https://user-images.githubusercontent.com/114758213/225162496-1f0f3956-a996-473a-aa2f-af60fd6cb4d3.png)
 Why should we care about efficiency?
 Genetic algorithms are incredibly expensive to compute over large sums of simulations.
-By understanding their behaivor, we can design better algorythms.
+By understanding their behaivor, we can design better algorithms.

 ## See a quick Video Here about this work!
 https://youtu.be/OhrfD7lyt5k